< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG MONDAY 16 SEP 24: Yesterday, Secret Service agents guarding Trump at his Florida golf course spotted an armed man and fired on him, chasing him off.
 The intruder was later captured, being one Ryan Wesley Routh.
 He'd spent the day lurking around the golf course, never got anywhere near close to Trump, and never fired a shot.

 Routh has a long rap sheet, people who met him finding him wildly unbalanced, and had been a Trump voter -- apparently being turned off by Trump's contempt for Ukraine.
-Routh was a Ukraine War groupie, but AFUkraine is very familiar with such losers and steers clear of them.
+Routh was a Ukraine War groupie and tried to sign up with AFU -- but AFU is very familiar with such losers and steers clear of them.

 There's some talk that the "attack" was staged -- but I keep saying, the Trump Gang is inept, they'd get caught trying to be tricky.
 Trump is a trouble magnet; I'm not surprised such things happen to him, only that they don't happen more often.